 We have organized this brief guide following the structure of the report you receive, so that you can go directly to whatever part of the evaluation responses most concern you.
 For this reason we repeat some advice here and there since it may be applicable to more than one part of the response report.
 For instructions on how to access your reports and a look at the form as the students see it, see the registrar's page: http://www.dartmouth.edu/~reg/guides/ceval/ (link opens in new window)

-Once you have logged onto the Banner Student system and selected the report for an individual course, Banner shows you a "Course Assessment Summary" that aggregates all the student responses for that course on a single page.
-Should you wish to see each individual set of responses, that is, each student's set of responses to the assessment questionnaire, you may click on "Individual Responses."
-This allows you to click through each set of responses, one at a time.
+Once you have logged onto the Dartmouth College Student Information System (SIS or Banner), click on “Dartmouth Faculty and Advisor Main Menu” and then on “Course Assessment Reports.”
+You will find yourself on the “Course Level Reports” page.
+Click on “Course List” to access a list of courses by term; the most recent term you taught will appear first; you may select a different term by using the drop-down menu near the top of the page.
+Next you can select “Single Course Report” to see an aggregation of all the student responses for that course on a single page.
+It is also very helpful to look at each individual set of responses, that is, each student's set of responses to the assessment questionnaire.
+For that, click on "Individual Response Reports."
+This allows you to browse through each student’s set of responses, one at a time.
 This can help you interpret the responses; for example, a student who reports spending fewer than 5 hours each week on your course may also have indicated a lack of intellectual engagement.
 Seeing a whole set of responses from an individual student can help you make better sense of them.
+Returning to the “Main Menu,” you may also choose to see various comparison reports and even college-wide reports.

 Unless you've taken a course in statistics (maybe even if you have), the mean and median scores reported on the "Course Assessment Summary" page may mystify you.
 Put simply, the mean is the average of all responses.
 If you added up all the response scores (with 1 for the highest and 5 for the lowest) and then divided by the number of responses for that item, you will get the mean score. ("N/A" does not count as a scored response.)